Featured snippets are an important part of SEO.

 Google often uses this kind of snippet to answer “what” questions.

-For example, “what is Google position zero“?
+For example, “What is Google position zero“?

 List